 Unlike a family trust, or a trust opened to protect the assets of an individual (and to control how these are distributed), the charitable trust must exist solely for charitable purposes.

 The law governing these types of trusts in New Zealand is the Charitable Trusts Act.
 According to the regulations, a charitable trust has a trust board that follows the trust deed.
 Both the trust deed and the trust board are included in the Registrar for these trusts.
+Our team, which can help you start a business in New Zealand, can also help you set up a charitable trust.

 Contact us if you want to know more about how to set up, change, or dissolve a trust in New Zealand.